ropensci-archive/reproducibility-guide/sections/collaborationGuide/index.md

 - You'll now have a local copy of _your version_ of that repository called "origin"

-- Add a connection to the original owner's repository and calling it "upstream".
+- Add a connection to the original owner's repository and calling it "master".

-      $ git remote add upstream https://github.com/ropensci/reproducibility-guide.git
+      $ git remote add master https://github.com/ropensci/reproducibility-guide.git

 - You can check if this worked with the command.
-You should see the connection to _your version_ of the repository and the ropensci "upstream" version.
+You should see the connection to _your version_ of the repository and the ropensci "master" version.

     git remote -v